The Speech, the voice is a continuous sound, whose shaping and articulation is the result of precise and unwell-known operations.

 The fricative consonants are noisy sounds produced by the turbulent flow of air,

-When this flow encounters narrowing,place of constriction,friction noise is produced.
+When this flow encounters a narrowing, a place of constriction, a friction noise is produced.

 The two main modes of articulation(occlusion and constriction)are often specified by an additional adjective, characterizing the obstacle.